 EMT Training in Houston with Certification Information

-There are about 4 schools within 50 miles of Houston, Texas, that have emergency medical technician (EMT) training.
-Read an overview of 3 schools' programs, requirements and admission info and find out which school is the right one for you.
+There are about 4 schools in and around Houston, Texas, that have emergency medical technician (EMT) training.
+To find out which one is right for you, read an overview of the programs, requirements and admission info at 3 colleges located within 35 miles of the city's center.

 |Houston Community College||San Jacinto Community College||Alvin Community College|